This article will show you how the impostor syndrome works and what you can do to considerably decrease its impact on your life.

 6. Help Someone

-If you are the type of person that identifies with what they do and what you do is not satisfactory, you might want to quickly do something that yields results.
+If you are the type of person that identifies with what they do and what you do is not satisfactory, you need to find something else that’s meaningful.

 While it is not a long-term strategy, it can relieve some pressure for a while.

-Some impostor syndromes are related to a lack of entitlement to what one owns or reaps.
+Some impostor syndromes are related to a lack of entitlement regarding the size of the reward (people guilty for making too much money).

 When I was a teenager, my impostor syndrome was so big (and my sense of self-worth so low) that I negotiated a salary…down.

 From 11€/hour down to 9€/hour.
-I didn’t feel I was worth the 11€ as I thought it was holding me up to a quality of work I wasn’t capable of providing and it scared me, so I said it was too much.
+I didn’t feel I was worth the 11€ as I thought it was holding me up to a quality of work I wasn’t capable to provide.
+It scared me, so I said my salary was too high.

-Instead, I could have simply donated my money to charity to lighten the weight of guilt.
+Instead, I could have donated my money to charity to lighten the weight of guilt.

 The Bottom Line

-The impostor syndrome is the belief that one’s work isn’t good enough and will eventually be uncovered as a fraud.
+The impostor syndrome is the belief that one’s work isn’t good enough and that one will eventually be uncovered as a fraud.

-It is also the belief that one’s possession or reward exceeds one’s job or effort.
-This leads to a lack of self-worth and self-sabotage and hurts both the impostor syndrome holders and society.
+It is also the belief that one’s possession or reward exceeds is disproportionally high.
+This leads to a lack of self-worth and self-sabotage and hurts everyone.

 To solve this issue, one should: